U.S. And Mexico Reach Trade Deal; Trump Wants To Drop NAFTA Name

 The three nations had hoped to wind up negotiations by the end of this week.

 U.S. law requires a three-month waiting period after a deal is completed before Congress can ratify it.
-Mexico will swear in a new president, Andrés Manuel López Obrador, on Dec.
-1. If a NAFTA deal isn't signed before then, López Obrador could demand changes, and a deal that took years to negotiate could unravel.
-But President Trump and U.S. Trade Representative Robert Lighthizer said today that they plan to send a Mexico-U.S. deal to the Congress by Friday to start the clock on the waiting period.
+Mexico will swear in its incoming president, Andrés Manuel López Obrador, on Dec.
+1. If a NAFTA deal isn't signed before then, López Obrador could demand changes — and a deal that took years to negotiate could unravel.
+But Trump and U.S. Trade Representative Robert Lighthizer said Monday that they plan to send a Mexico-U.S. deal to Congress by Friday to start the clock on the waiting period.

-There are still a number of thorny issues that must be resolved before a final agreement is reached between the three nations.
+And there are still a number of thorny issues that must be resolved before a final agreement is reached between the three nations.

 One is the Trump administration's demand for the removal of arbitration panels that currently settle disputes under NAFTA.
-The Trump administration is also seeking a sunset clause that would end the agreement after five years, unless the three countries explicitly agree to continue it.
+The Trump administration is also seeking a sunset clause that would end the pact after five years, unless the three countries explicitly agree to continue it.
 Both Canada and Mexico, as well as many in the U.S. business community, reject that idea.